IBMStreams/streamsx.testing/python/README.md

 An test application is built and conditions are placed against streams, e.g. this stream must contains 42 tuples or this stream must contain the tuples `A, B, C` in any order.

-The test application can invoke Python functions and/or SPL operators.
+The test application can invoke Python callables and/or SPL operators.
 A test may be against a single operator, e.g. verify that the `MultipleBy` operator correctly multiplies by the supplied `factor` (ADD LINK), a sub-graph or a complete application.
 With a complete application affects of the application on external systems may need to be tested (e.g. was a database updated), in this case standard `unittest` approaches for that external system may be used to verify correct outcomes.

 The testing facility requires Python 3.5 and Streaming Analytics service or IBM Streams 4.2.
 ## Quick example